- Inpatient Rehabilitation Facilities:

 - Long-Term Acute Care:

 - Boston - Downtown Crossing

 Education and School Programs

 A Teaching Hospital

 Spaulding Rehabilitation Hospital, a member organization of Partners Continuing Care within the Partners Healthcare System, is home to the Harvard Medical School Department of Physical Medicine and Rehabilitation (PM&R).
 Our highly regarded programs in medical education are a primary factor in the ranking of Spaulding Rehabilitation Hospital among the top ten rehabilitation hospitals in the United States for more than a decade.
-They are the PM&R Residency Program and the Fellowship Programs in, Spinal Cord Injury (a joint program with the Veterans Administration), Sports Medicine, and Neurological Rehabilitation.

 As a complement to our principal PM&R programs, the hospital also educates medical students through three medical clerkships: Introduction to PM&R, Chronic Pain Management, and Pediatric Rehabilitation.

 More than 400 health care students from nearby institutions participate annually in internship programs in nursing, speech-language pathology, physical and occupational therapy, and related disciplines.
 We also offer continuing education programs, workshops, and symposia for healthcare professionals and a community lecture series.

 Led by PM&R faculty, Spaulding Rehabilitation Hospital is a leading center for groundbreaking research contributing to advancements in rehabilitation science.